Dreher introduced its next generation Aerodynamic

 Less wind resistance on the recovery and improved stability equates to the potential for greater speed for the same effort.
 The more efficient the sculler and the faster the boat class, the greater the potential for speed improvement.

 A side benefit of the aerodynamic shape is a thinner, but slightly wider shaft where the blade attaches to the shaft, resulting in much more resistance to twist than a circular shaft.

 As with the entire family of Dreher Sculls and Oars the Dreher Aerodynamic Sculls, these oars have a true integrated modular design where:

 - Based upon the lock and key principle, the elliptical blade receptacle mates to the shaft’s elliptical appendage to fit exactly into the blade.
-As with all our oars, this transition from shaft to blade is very smooth, and does not generate extra drag at finsih.
-Some of our competitors have a large step joint at the blade shaft interface that creates excessive drag at the the finish of every stroke.
+As with all our oars, this transition from shaft to blade is very smooth, and does not generate extra drag at finish.
+Some of our competitors have a large step joint at the blade shaft interface that creates excessive drag at the finish of every stroke.

 - The pitch of the oar will remain constant until the sleeve wears out and then it can be easily changed with only a screwdriver.

 Most of our best feedback has come from our customers.
 They like to do their own testing and when they convince themselves it is a better design, we are rewarded with additional orders.

 However, just as with any of our oars and sculls, the equipment will reward those with the greatest skill.